Bandanese

 - Parental Engagement

-- Parents are highly involved in their children's education, often participating in school activities and encouraging the learning of traditional crafts and skills alongside formal education.
+- Parents are highly involved in their children's education, often participating in both formal and informal learning.

 - Family And Social Structure